typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 be helpful here.
-While Java NIO does have some blocking method (`Selector`'s `select()`), it allows to build servers that do not require a thread per connected client: `select()` will return those 'channels' (such as `SochetChannel`) that have data available to read from, then processing of the incoming data can be split among threads of a size-bounded pool.
+While Java NIO does have some blocking method (`Selector`'s `select()`), it allows to build servers that do not require a thread per connected client: `select()` will return those 'channels' (such as `SocketChannel`) that have data available to read from, then processing of the incoming data can be split among threads of a size-bounded pool.
 This way, a thread-per-client approach is not needed.
 Java NIO2 or netty could also be applicable to this scenario.
 We leave as a final exercise to implement again our